Bring your resume and work experience to life by making it more actionable using these powerful verbs.

 Let’s take a look at the difference of an experience without an action verb looks and another one with an action verb.

 Incorrect: I took care of ill, injured, and disabled patients.

 Correct: Administered nursing care to ill, injured, and disabled patients.

 However, it’s not so simple.
 Making your resume seem effective means showcasing a wide variety of diverse skillsets.
 Continue reading below to see how using action verbs on your resume can represent an effective and diverse skillset to make you stand out and help land your next job.

 It's important to use the right actionable terms in context to the overall goal and responsibility.
-We broke down these by categories, so you can see which action verbs to use for to represent the correct categories like Managment or Collaboration skills.
+We broke down these by categories, so you can see which action verbs help communicate Management or Collaboration skills.

 If you have prior experience managing and leading teams, emphasizing the skills you’ve developed can make your resume sound more seasoned.
-These skills can help let employers know that you’re great with mentoring people, leading big initiatives, making decisions and executing on goals.
+These action verbs can help emphasize to employers that you’re great with mentoring people, leading big initiatives, making decisions and executing on goals.

 Here’s some examples of management and leadership skills in action:

 Communication might seem like it’s a standard skillset, however, being an effective communicator is necessary and valuable in almost any job.
 It helps you translate ideas, suggestions, commentary, and feedback with any audience.
 Employers generally seek effective communicators as they can trust that feedback and reporting on decisions and results will be followed-through.